steveroy0226/edav/_posts/2015-03-01-rMapsLeafletDemo.md

 	</section>
 <section>
 ###### The Good:
-- Very preliminary library with a ton of potential!
+- Very preliminary library with a ton of potential
 - Powerful in the right hands

 ######  The Bad: